coolrankit/BetBrainXmlFeed/README.md

 # BetBrainXmlFeed
 BetBrain.com XML Data Feed

 This PHP script uses host's cron job function to get xml feed from betbrain.com and parses, filters and formats the data in a specific structure and updates into the database.
+Developed tested in PHP5.

 Instructions:
 1. Edit the rdb.php file and set your database credentials properly.